SummaryRead the full fact sheet

 - vulvectomy – the first line of treatment is to surgically remove the tumour.
 Depending on factors including the location, type, stage and severity of the cancer, surgery may include radical vulvectomy (removal of the vulva), with or without removal of the groin lymph nodes from one or both sides.
 The clitoris may or may not need to be removed

-- chemotherapy – the use of cancer-killing drugs, often in combination with radiotherapy.
+- – the use of cancer-killing drugs, often in combination with radiotherapy.
 Chemotherapy can be helpful in controlling secondary cancers because it treats the whole body.
 It may also be used with radiation to increase the effectiveness of radiotherapy.

 When a cure for vulvar cancer isn't possible